BarbyKelly/project-5/README.md

 - Click on 'Back to Shopping'
 - Or click on 'Subscribe'

-### 'Click here to shop' button

-- Clickable button to start to shop
-- All of the products are displayed on scrollable page after clicking on 'Click here to shop'

 ### Footer

   - Copyright with year of the project
   - Developer's name
   - Stating it is an E-commerce Project
-  - Disclaimer: NOt for real transactions
+  - Disclaimer: Site is not for real transactions
   - Privacy policy:
     - User can click on 'Privacy Policy' to access it
   - Social Media links:
     - Clickable
     - General Facebook, Twitter and YouTube pages open after click/tap
     - Mock Facebook page has been set up for the site.
-Developer understand Facebook can require deletion of the Mock up page, therefor Developer kept the general Facebook link
+Developer understands Facebook can delete the Mock up page, therefore Developer kept the general Facebook link instead
+  - Footer is same for all pages
+  - Footer is displayed for all pages

 [Back to Features](#features)